-In November 2022, Chimerix announced the launch of its Phase 3 ACTION study at the annual Society for Neuro-Oncology (SNO) conference.
+The Phase 3 ACTION trial is currently enrolling patients at over 130 sites in 13 countries in North America, Europe, the UK, Israel, Australia and Asia.
+Management expects interim overall survival (OS) data from the trial to occur in 2025 with a final OS data expected in 2026.
 The ACTION trial enrolls patients shortly after they have completed front-line radiation therapy that is the standard of care for glioma.
-The study is designed to enroll 450 patients randomized 1:1:1 to receive ONC201 at one of two dosing frequencies or placebo.
-Participants will be randomized to receive either: (i) 625mg of ONC201 once per week (the Phase 2 dosing regimen), (ii) 625mg twice per week on two consecutive days or (iii) placebo.
+The study is designed to enroll 450 patients randomized 11:11 to receive ONC201 at one of two dosing frequencies or placebo.
+Participants will be randomized to receive either: (i) 625mg of ONC201 once per week, (ii) 625mg twice per week on two consecutive days or (iii) placebo.
 The study is open to pediatric and adult patients >10kg body weight and the dose will be scaled by body weight for patients weighing less than 52.5kg.
-Primary endpoints include Overall Survival (OS) and progression free survival (PFS).
+Primary endpoints include OS and PFS.
 OS will be assessed for efficacy at three alpha-allocated timepoints consisting of two interim assessments by the Independent Data Monitoring Committee (IDMC) at 164 events and 246 events, respectively, and a final assessment at 327 events.
-The final PFS analysis will be performed after 286 events, with progression assessed using response assessment in neuro-oncology-high grade glioma (RANO HGG) and response assessment in neuro-oncology-low grade glioma (RANO-LGG) criteria by blinded independent central review (BICR).
-Secondary endpoints include corticosteroid response, performance status response, change from baseline in quality of life (QoL) assessments and change from baseline in neurologic function as assessed by the Neurologic Assessment in Neuro-Oncology (NANO) scale.
+The final PFS analysis will be performed after 286 events, with progression assessed using response assessment in neuro-oncology-high grade glioma (RANO HGG) criteria by blinded independent central review (BICR).
+Secondary endpoints include orticosteroid response, performance status response, change from baseline in quality of life (QoL) assessments and change from baseline in neurologic function as assessed by the Neurologic Assessment in Neuro-Oncology (NANO) scale.
+Per the protocol, a safety interim analysis will be completed after the first 120 patients have been treated and followed for at least three cycles.

-Our plan is to initiate a submission to regulators for approval upon a positive overall survival analysis at either of the interim or the final overall survival analyses.
-The first submission for marketing authorization will likely be initiated in the US with submissions outside the US to follow.
-In addition, in the event the result of the progression free survival analysis is positive, we would discuss the potential for submission and approval of ONC201 with the regulatory authorities based on this data.
+Our plan is to initiate a submission to regulators for approval upon receipt of positive overall survival data at either of the interim or the final overall survival analyses.
+In addition, in the event the result of the progression free survival analysis is positive, we would discuss the potential for submission of ONC201 with regulatory authorities based on this data, which may lead to a potential accelerated approval, a type of temporary marketing authorization that is contingent on future data, such as a positive overall survival analysis.